usb-radiology/light-messenger/README.md

 the Radiologist can acknowledge the notification.

 This is a screenshot of how it looks on the MTRAs side

 ![Alt text](mtra.png?raw=true "MTRA screen")

 This is a screenshot of how it looks for the radiologist department

 ![Alt text](department.png?raw=true "MTRA screen")

+TODO: image of the LED flashing in the Befund room :)

 ## Development